Cirrus Aircraft

 The Cirrus Design Corporation, doing business as Cirrus Aircraft (formally Cirrus Design), is an aircraft design, manufacturing, maintenance and management company, as well as a provider of flight training services, that was founded in 1984 by Alan and Dale Klapmeier to produce the VK-30 homebuilt aircraft.
-The company is headquartered in Duluth, Minnesota, United States, with operational locations in six other states across the US including North Dakota, Tennessee (where its customer headquarters are based), Texas, Arizona, Florida and Michigan, and additional sales locations in France and the Netherlands.
+The company is headquartered in Duluth, Minnesota, United States, with operational locations in six other states—Arizona, Florida, Michigan, North Dakota, Tennessee (where its customer headquarters are based in Knoxville), and Texas—and sales locations in France and the Netherlands.
 It is majority-owned by a subsidiary of the Aviation Industry Corporation of China (AVIC).

 Cirrus markets several versions of its three certificated single-engine light aircraft models: the SR20 (certified in 1998), SR22 (certified in 2000), and SR22T (certified in 2010).
 As of July 2024, the company had delivered 10,000 SR-aircraft in 25 years of production, and has been the world's largest producer of piston-powered aircraft since 2013 and general aviation aircraft since 2022.
-It is currently the third-largest aviation manufacturer in the world overall.
+As of 2024, it is the world's third-largest aviation manufacturer by unit-volume.

-Sales of the SR-series grew rapidly during the 2000s, until the 2008 financial crisis.
-Cirrus was planning to market a light-sport aircraft called the SR Sport, but suspended the project in 2009 due to financial challenges and a lack of market demand.
-This has since been cancelled.
-After a return to company growth and United States–based expansion in the 2010s, Cirrus certified and began deliveries of the Vision SF50 very light jet in 2016.
-Upon its delivery, the aircraft became the first civilian single-engined jet to enter the market, and is often referred to as a "personal jet".
+Sales of the SR-series grew rapidly during the 2000s, until the 2008 financial crisis when they slowed significantly and the company downsized.
+In the mid-to-late 2010s, Cirrus returned to profitability and funded U.S.-based expansion.
+In 2016, it certified and began deliveries of the Vision SF50 very light jet, the first civilian single-engine jet to enter the market; the aircraft is often referred to as a "personal jet".

 The company produces all of its aircraft with composite materials and is known for pioneering new technologies in the light general aviation aircraft manufacturing industry, including glass cockpits and full-airframe ballistic parachutes.

 In 2001, Cirrus sold a majority of the company to Bahrain-based Arcapita.
-Ten years later, the manufacturer was acquired by China Aviation Industry General Aircraft (CAIGA), which is a division of the Chinese state-owned AVIC.
+Ten years later, the manufacturer was acquired by China Aviation Industry General Aircraft (CAIGA), a division of the Chinese state-owned AVIC.
 In 2024, it became a minority publicly-owned company as a component of the Hong Kong Stock Exchange.